-Unlike liquid fuel, which consistently holds about the same volume of fuel across a broad range of conditions, compressed natural gas (CNG) can expand and contract significantly depending on temperature.
-For example, under industry standard conditions, a CNG tank on a vehicle may be able to hold 20 gasoline gallon equivalents, but on a hot day the gas will expand and the tank may only fill to 75% (or less) of its potential.
-The newer, fast-fill dispensers equipped with a temperature compensation feature help vehicles get the best fill possible.
+Unlike liquid fuel, which consistently maintains the same volume across a broad range of temperatures, compressed natural gas (CNG) will expand and contract significantly with a change in temperature.
+Heat causes CNG fuel molecules to expand, and cold causes the molecules to become denser.
+Therefore, under industry standard conditions (pressure and temperature), a CNG tank may typically contain 20 gasoline gallon equivalents.
+However, on a hot day the CNG molecules will expand, and the tank may only be able to accommodate up to 75% (or less) of its design potential under cooler temperature conditions.

-The amount of CNG that can be stored in a vehicle's tank varies based on the following variables:
+The amount of CNG that can be stored in a vehicle's tank varies due to multiple factors:

-Ambient temperature: The outside temperature affects the temperature of the CNG.
-At higher temperatures, CNG is less dense, and therefore does not contain as much energy per unit volume as it would at a lower temperature.
-When the CNG is stored in warm ambient temperatures, it expands and becomes less dense, so when the tank reaches the rated pressure, the CNG inside does not contain as much energy as it would at lower temperatures.
+Ambient temperature: The outside temperature also affects the temperature of the CNG.
+At higher temperatures, CNG is less dense and therefore does not contain as much energy per unit volume as it would in a compressed state at a lower temperature.
+When the CNG is stored in warm ambient temperatures, the fuel molecules expand and no longer contain as much energy as they would at lower temperatures.